Eric Adams: Remainder of 2022

-On April 11, 2022, Adams was diagnosed with COVID-19 and entered quarantine for 10 days.
+On April 11, 2022, Adams was diagnosed with COVID-19 and entered quarantine for ten days.
 While Adams was quarantined, a man shot 10 people on a New York City Subway train in Brooklyn.
-Adams worked virtually to issue a response to the attack, and criticized the national "overproliferation" of guns as being responsible for gun violence.
+Adams worked virtually to issue a response to the attack and criticized the national "overproliferation" of guns as being responsible for gun violence.
 Following the shooting, he suggested the implementation of metal detectors to screen riders entering the subway.

 In June 2022, Adams unveiled his administration's "comprehensive blueprint" for affordable housing.
 However, the plan was critiqued for being too vague as it did not propose rezoning to build more housing, and did not contain any actual estimate of how many new housing units would be built.

 In response to an influx of asylum seekers sent to New York City from the states of Florida and Texas, Adams announced plans to install Humanitarian Emergency Response and Relief Center Tent Cities on Randalls Island.
 After about one month, the tent city was closed and the migrants were moved to hotels in downtown Manhattan.

-In late November, as part of his campaign to combat crime and clear homeless encampments in New York City, Adams announced an effort to allow the police to involuntarily commit mentally ill people to psychiatric institutions.
-The policy states those hospitalized should only be discharged once they are stable and connected to ongoing care.
-The policy will be enforced by police, care workers and medical officials, who will be tasked with identifying those who are mentally ill and who are unable to care for themselves.
+In late November, as part of his campaign to combat crime and clear homeless encampments in New York City, Adams announced an effort to allow the police to commit mentally ill people to psychiatric institutions involuntarily.
+The policy states that those hospitalized should only be discharged once they are stable and connected to ongoing care.
+The policy will be enforced by police, care workers, and medical officials, who will be tasked with identifying those who have a mental illness and who are unable to care for themselves.
 The policy applies to those who pose no direct danger to themselves or others.

 In December 2022, Adams, Reverends Al Sharpton and Conrad Tillard, Vista Equity Partners CEO and Carnegie Hall Chairman Robert F. Smith, World Values Network founder and CEO Rabbi Shmuley Boteach, and Elisha Wiesel joined to host 15 Days of Light, celebrating Hanukkah and Kwanzaa in a unifying holiday ceremony at Carnegie Hall.
 Adams said: "social media is having a major impact on the hatred that we are seeing in our city and in this country....
 We should bring social media companies to the table to highlight the racist and antisemitic words being spread on their platforms."

-Polls conducted shortly after Adams' inauguration found that he had a 63% approval rating.
-On June 7, 2022, a poll conducted by Siena College, in conjunction with Spectrum News and its NY1 affiliate, found Adams had an approval rating of 29%.
-The poll also found 76% of New Yorkers worried they could be a victim of a violent crime.